Ecam-Eurobot/Tutorials/src/software/servomotor_metal_rod/Servomotor_Programming_Metal_Rods.md

 ## Metal rods

 ### What's a servomotor ?
-<em>" It's a motor capable of maintaining an opposition to a static force and
-whose position is continuously checked and corrected according to the measurement. " Wikipedia </em>
+_" It's a motor capable of maintaining an opposition to a static force and whose position is continuously checked and corrected according to the measurement. " Wikipedia _
-<em>" The position is defined with an angle travel limit of 180 degrees, but also
- available in continuous rotation. " Wikipedia </em>
+_" The position is defined with an angle travel limit of 180 degrees, but also available in continuous rotation. " Wikipedia _
  It have an angle generally ranging from 0 to 180 °.

 ### How to connect it?